-In January 2012, the Company entered into an agreement with a vendor in which Robert Erwin, our President is a minority stockholder.
-The vendor performs laboratory feasibility analyses of gene expression, protein purification and preparation of research samples.
+In January 2012, the Company entered into an agreement with Novici Biotech, LLC ("Novici") in which iBio's President is a minority stockholder.
+Novici performs technology development services for iBio, including laboratory feasibility analyses of gene expression, protein purification and preparation of research samples.
 The transaction has been conducted on an arm's length basis at market terms.
-In the fiscal year ending June 30, 2013, we incurred expenses in the approximate amount of \$424,000 with respect to services rendered by this vendor.
+The accounts payable balance includes amounts due to Novici of approximately \$87,000 and \$200,000 at June 30, 2017 and 2016, respectively.
+Research and development expenses related to Novici were approximately \$957,000 and \$1,036,000 for the years ended June 30, 2017 and 2016, respectively.